 Search Menu

-Like many dog owners, I have a dog who loves to eat.
+Many dog owners have dogs that love to eat.
 Dog food, goose poop, birdseed – you name it.
-Nothing very harmful in that, right?

 The Cornell University College of Veterinary Medicine reports, “Aflatoxin curtails the production of cholesterol and many proteins that profoundly affect blood clotting.
 Physical exams and blood tests are necessary to differentiate dogs that have been poisoned from those that have not.
 Unfortunately, the latent onset of signs may require that an individual dog be evaluated several times.”